delatbabel/test-branch-merge/README.md

 Note that this has also merged feature `f1` into `main`!
 This is because we created the `f4` branch in `develop` after we merged the `f1` branch to `develop`.
 So the merge of f4 into main picked up all of the commits that had been made to develop prior to `f4` being created, which included `f1` (but not `f3`).
 To resolve this we can use branch rebasing or use a release branch, which we will discuss next.

-## What if you have already created f2 after f1 was merged, but don't want to merge the f1?
+## What if you have already created f2 after f1 was merged, but don't want to merge f1?

 If the feature `f2` has already been branched after feature `f1` has been merged (e.g. to `develop`), but you need to merge it to `main` without bringing across the commits from feature `f1`, then you need to rebase feature `f2` back to the point where `f1` was branched from.
 Once again you need to use a repository browser (or `git log`) to find the SHA of the commit at the root of the feature `f1` branch as described above.
 There are a few different strategies for doing this, such as using the `--onto` parameter of `git rebase`, or using a temporary branch at the point where you want to rebase to and then rebase to the temporary branch.
 They are described in this posting: https://stackoverflow.com/questions/7744049/git-how-to-rebase-to-a-specific-commit